Chia-Network/chips/README.md

 # CHia Improvement Proposals (CHIPs)

 This repository contains a list of improvements related to Chia.

-The complete procedure for proposing and managing a CHIP can be found in [CHIP 1](/CHIPs/chip-0001.md).
+The complete procedure for proposing and managing a CHIP can be found in [CHIP-1](/CHIPs/chip-0001.md).
+After carefully reading that document, if you have any further questions, please ask in the #chips channel of [our Discord](https://discord.gg/chia).

-The [CHIPs backlog project](https://github.com/Chia-Network/chips/projects/1) provides the list of on-going proposals and their status.

-## Meetings
-**Purpose:**

-The CHIPs community meetings provide a forum for the community to gather and discuss CHIPs proposals and support each other in building a secure, sustainable, and compliant blockchain technology.

-**Agenda:**

-The agenda of each meeting should focus on the CHIPs proposals, and it should include two main topics:
-- Author to present the CHIP
-- Feedback and discussion

-**Logistics**
-- The meeting information will be tracked with GitHub [project](https://github.com/Chia-Network/dev-community-meetings/projects/1).
-- The agenda should be published two weeks before the actual meeting to give the community ample time to suggest agenda items or post questions about the CHIP.

 ## CHIP list
 The rest of this document is a summary of all notable CHIPs, organized by status.
+This list is updated whenever the status of any CHIP changes, so you can assume it is up to date.

 ### Living
 * [1 - CHia Improvement Proposal (CHIP) process](/CHIPs/chip-0001.md)